-Crowdfunding your divorce may initially seem counterintuitive, but as new platforms like Kickstarter, Patreon, GoFundMe, and more seem to pop up weekly, this may have been inevitable.
-You can turn to this strategy to finance medical bills, art projects, nonprofit campaigns, and any other idea you can come up with, so why not divorce?
+You can turn to this strategy to finance art projects, nonprofit campaigns, and any other idea you can come up with.
+Why not divorce?

 Filing And Legal Fees

 Not every divorce is a heated clash between spouses trying to get the best of one another.
 Some are amicable, uncontested, and relatively simple.
-In these instances, you may be able to take a do-it-yourself approach and handle everything on your own.
+In these instances, a do-it-yourself approach and handling everything on your own works.
 Still, even in these cases, filing the paperwork costs a few hundred dollars.

 Just because you consult an attorney, doesn’t mean you have to hire them.
-In relatively simple cases, it might be enough to have a lawyer look over your forms before officially filing them.
-You may want to familiarize yourself with their billing practices up front, however.
-For example, at Goldberg Jones, we charge a $95 fee for the initial consultation, with a $330 per hour rate if you decide to retain our services beyond that.
+In relatively straightforward cases, it might be enough to have a lawyer look over your forms before you file.

 Child And Spousal Support

-Though it isn’t awarded in every case, spousal support may be a part of your final judgment.
-It can be ordered to ensure that your ex is able to cover financial needs after the divorce.
-Taking into account health, the length of the marriage, the future earning potential of both parties, and more, this number will be based on what is fair and equitable in your situation.
-These payments may only last a short while, or they may continue indefinitely depending on the necessity.
+Though it isn’t awarded in every case, spousal support frequently pops up in the final judgment.
+Courts order this to ensure that your ex is able to cover financial needs after the divorce.
+Taking into account health, the length of the marriage, future earning potential of both parties, and more, this number will be based on what is fair and equitable in your situation.
+These payments may only last a short while, or they may continue indefinitely.
+How long depends on the necessity.

-Your tax situation may change, and depending on the settlement and division of property, you may incur capital gains taxes.
+Your tax situation changes.
+Depending on the settlement and division of property, you may also incur capital gains taxes.
 If you and your ex took out loans as a couple, divorce doesn’t change those agreements.
-You’re still on the hook for the balance, and if no arrangement is made, or if payments are missed, it can negatively impact your credit.
+You’re still on the hook for the balance.
+If no arrangement is made, or if payments are missed, it may still negatively impact your credit.

 Minimizing The Cost Of Divorce

 These are just a few ways to keep the costs from spiraling out of control during your divorce.
-That said, there will be some bills to pay as a result, and that is precisely the kind of thing Plumfund and other crowdfunding outlets may be able to help with.
+That said, there will be some bills to pay as a result.
+That’s precisely the kind of thing Plumfund and other crowdfunding outlets may be able to help with.